Ilias Iliaskos: Club career

 Iliaskos was born in Constantinople in 1908 and in 1926 traveled to Greece and settled in Athens.
 He became the first student of the Athens College.
 In 1927 he started playing football at AEK Athens and established himself at the club as one of the main attackers.
 On 8 November 1931 he scored the first of the five goals of his team in the first Greek Cup final, defeating Aris with a score of 5–3.
 That was the first title of the club in their 7 years of existence.
 He played at the "yellow-blacks" until 1933, when at the age of 25, he retired from football.

 International career

 Iliaskos played in one match for Greece on 27 March 1932 in a friendly 1–2 defeat against Bulgaria, at Leoforos Alexandras Stadium.

+Personal life

+Iliaskos was the first student of the Athens College in 1925.
+He later served as a professor and also as president of the College.